sehkmg/apscheduler_for_machine_learning/README.md

-# APscheduler for machine learning
+# APScheduler for machine learning
 APScheduler for deploying lots of machine learning experiments.

 ## Environment